 The first, second and third tranches of the Performance-Based Units granted in fiscal year 2021 (each consisting of one-third of the target number of units subject to the award and relating to performance during fiscal year 2021, the two-year period of fiscal years 2021 and 2022, and three-year period of fiscal years 2021, 2022 and 2023) were determined to vest at a rate of 40.90%, 0% and 0%, respectively.
-The first and second tranches of the Performance-Based Units granted in fiscal year 2022 (each consisting of one-third of the target number of units subject to the award and relating to performance during fiscal year 2022 and the two-year period of fiscal years 2022 and 2023) were determined to vest at a rate of 58.82% and 0%, respectively (excluding the Absolute Stock Price PSUs granted to our NEOs, other than Mr. Maheswaran, in fiscal year 2022.
-No portion of the Absolute Stock Price PSUs granted to our NEOs, other than Mr. Maheswaran, in fiscal year 2022 has vested.
-The first tranche of the Performance-Based Units granted in fiscal year 2023 (consisting of one-third of the target number of units subject to the award and relating to performance during fiscal year 2022.
+The first and second tranches of the Performance-Based Units granted in fiscal year 2022 (each consisting of one-third of the target number of units subject to the award and relating to performance during fiscal year 2022 and the two-year period of fiscal years 2022 and 2023) were determined to vest at a rate of 58.82% and 0%, respectively (excluding the Absolute Stock Price PSUs granted to our NEOs, other than Mr. Maheswaran, in fiscal year 2022).
 No portion of the Absolute Stock Price PSUs granted to our NEOs, other than Mr. Maheswaran, in fiscal year 2022 has vested.
 The first tranche of the Performance-Based Units granted in fiscal year 2023 (consisting of one-third of the target number of units subject to the award and relating to performance during fiscal year 2023) was determined to vest at a rate of 0%.

 - (2) Amounts set forth in the "Non-Equity Incentive Plan Compensation" column for fiscal year 2023 reflect the amounts paid to our CEO under our CEO Bonus Plan and amounts paid to our other NEOs under the terms of our Executive Bonus Plan.
 The amounts shown for each fiscal year represent amounts earned for performance in the applicable fiscal year.
 Actual payment is made in the following fiscal year. - (3) Amounts presented in the "All Other Compensation" column for fiscal year 2023 include Company contributions to our 401(k) plan and our Deferred Compensation Plan for our NEOs, and to a group retirement saving program for Mr. Beauchamp, as indicated in the table below.
 Amounts presented in the "All Other Compensation" column for Mr. Beauchamp for fiscal year 2023 also include an auto benefit of \$12,235 and a medical plan benefit of \$3,877.
-Amounts presented in the "All Other Compensation" column for Mr. Chang for fiscal year 2023 also include cash severance of \$656,250, and \$14,517 for reimbursement of Mr. Chang's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Chang Separation Agreement of Mr. Fulton's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Fulton Separation Agreement of Mr. Fulton's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Fulton Separation Agreement of Mr. Fulton's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Fulton Separation Agreement.
+Amounts presented in the "All Other Compensation" column for Mr. Chang for fiscal year 2023 also include cash severance of \$656,250, and \$14,517 for reimbursement of Mr. Chang's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Chang Separation Agreement.
+Amounts presented in the "All Other Compensation" column for Mr. Fulton for fiscal year 2023 also include cash severance of \$729,000, and \$35,381 for reimbursement of Mr. Fulton's premiums to continue healthcare benefits under COBRA for twelve (12) months following his separation date, provided pursuant to the Fulton Separation Agreement.

 Employer Contributions to Compensation Plans

 Name 401(k) Plan (\$) Deferred Compensation Plan (\$) Group Retirement Saving Program (Canada) (\$)

 Mr. Maheswaran 8,400 74,165 -

-Mr. Chukwu 7,520 43,000 -
+Mr. Chukwu 7,520 43,000

-Mr. Ammann 9,913 40,500 -
+Mr. Ammann 9,913 40,500

 Mr. Beauchamp 14,884

 Mr. Silberstein 9,913 33,431

 Mr. Chang 4,887 20,371

 Mr. Fulton 9,335 19,038 -